 Who is funding SkyHopper?

 We are grateful for support from the University of Melbourne (William Spencer Trust) and the Laby Family Foundation, which has made it possible for us to complete the Phase A concept design and start the Phase B preliminary design.
-We have proposals currently under review at national and international funding bodies for final design, fabrication, integration, and testing.
-If you would like to get in touch with us about becoming a supporter of the project, please see our Get Involved page or reach us by e-mail at email@example.com.
+We are submitting proposals at national and international funding bodies for final design, fabrication, integration, and testing.
+If you would like to get in touch with us about becoming a supporter of the project, please see our Get Involved page or reach us by e-mail at firstname.lastname@example.org.

 What will SkyHopper discover?

 SkyHopper will spend most of its time searching for Earth-sized planets in the “habitable zone” of red dwarf stars that are cooler and smaller than our Sun.
 Over the lifetime of the mission we expect to find a handful of these potentially-habitable Earth-sized planets, plus tens of other planets (more massive and/or closer to their host star).
 The scheduled exoplanet survey observations will be interrupted to catch the fading afterglows of the most powerful explosions in the universe, Gamma Ray Bursts (GRBs).
 A GRB is the last gasp of a collapsing rotating star on its way to forming a black hole.
 For a short time after the burst, a GRB can outshine its galaxy by thousands to millions of times.
 While other observatories can study GRBs, SkyHopper will be specialized to study the most distant GRBs in the universe — explosions whose light has been traveling across the cosmos for billions of years.
 By looking at the light from these explosions, we can learn about the earliest episodes of star formation in the Universe.